osquery/osquery/docs/wiki/installation/cli-flags.md

 `--modules_autoload=/etc/osquery/modules.load`

 Optional path to a list of autoloaded library module-based extensions.
 Modules are similar to extensions but are loaded as shared libraries.
 They are less flexible and should be built using the same GCC runtime and developer dependency library versions as osqueryd.
 See the extensions [deployment](../deployment/extensions.md) page for more details on extension module autoloading.

+`--extensions_require=custom1,custom1`

+Optional comma-delimited set of extension names to require before **osqueryi** or **osqueryd** will start.
+The tool will fail if the extension has not started according to the interval and timeout.

 ### Remote settings (optional for config/logger/distributed) flags